oneHamidreza/Meow-Framework-MVVM/README.md

 |`Meow.TextField.Filled.Dense`|TextField with Filled dense style|

 Meow TextField Attributes:
- > For use validation Feature you should add `MeowTextField` to `FormView` Layout
+> For use validation Feature you should add `MeowTextField` to `FormView` Layout.
 >
- > If the error text is blank, the default message will be displayed
+> If the error text is blank, the default message will be displayed.
 >
 |Attributes|Descriptions|
 |---|:---:|